hehlinge42/nlp_consulting_project/README.md

 * --wordcloud_per_restaurant [bool]: option to create wordclouds per restaurants.
 * --tfidf_per_restaurant [bool]: option to create TFIDF embedding per restaurants.

-Script to merge data from multiple scrapping runs, create a balanced dataset of reviews (ratings 1-5), clean selected reviews and embed words into vectors depending on user defined embedding technique (lsi, word2vec and fasttext supported).
+Script to merge data from multiple scrapping runs, create a balanced dataset of reviews (ratings 1-5), clean selected reviews and embed words into vectors depending on user defined embedding technique (lsi, word2vec, fasttext and all are supported).

 ## Contributors
 Project realized by @elalamik, @erraya, @hehlinge42, @louistransfer and @MaximeRedstone